 Instantly the view changed to a view of an ocean beach with Diamondhead in the distance, with people walking by.
 "Wow!
 Bill!
-Look at her."
+That's amazing."

-"Yeah, she looks good.
+"Yeah, it looks good when it's been raining here.
 Therere other views too.
 Here's the view from the Crystal Mountain restaurant on the ridge."

 The "reading" room

 He next showed me the room where the toilet was, complete with a web browser on the opposite wall.
 "Can you bring up the Times newspaper sports page in here?"

 The fan was quiet, the lighting perfect.
 Longstride was playing on Pandora.
 The toilet, made by TOTO, had a warm water spray, heated seat, air dryer, and a few other controls.
 Stepping into the main part of the bathroom, one could see a long vanity with gleaming marble countertops, replete with three basins.

 The basin in the middle had a small toothbrush and glass near it.
 A glance from Bill, "Well be teaching our daughter about dental hygiene."